 Returns Two-tuple of (module, directory) where module is the collection-containing Python module object, and directory is the string path to the directory the module was found in.

-class invoke.loader.FilesystemLoader(start=None, kwargs)
+class invoke.loader.FilesystemLoader(start: Optional[str] = None, kwargs: Any)

 Loads Python files from the filesystem (e.g. tasks.py.)

 Searches recursively towards filesystem root from a given start point.